hindu-comm/mail_stream_advaita-l/2017/10/Chanting_Gayatri_ove/94__Ravi_Mayavaram.md

  time may return.
 However they are not allowed to participate in any of the yajna-s i.e. havan and vedika yagja-s organised by matha and denfinitely not in the Sringeri matha itself.
-Only Bra
- ​h​
- mins from Bharat are allowed to perform Yajna
+Only Bra h mins from Bharat are allowed to perform Yajna
  8. Sringeri Jagadguru may bless anyone who approaches him but this does not mean that he endorses their actions.
 Many come with a hope to solve personal or material problems from Jagadguru.
 He may bless them but this does not mean he will actually take away all their sorrows or say tathastu and fulfill their wishes.
- 9. ​He indicated that at times, Acharya remains detached and neutral to many activities and may bless the work as a formality​ ​.
+ 9. He indicated that at times, Acharya remains detached and neutral to many activities and may bless the work as a formality .
 Actually it's not blessings nor it's appreciation, but just a formality.

-​As per my understanding, Sringeri Acharya does not give upadehsas to all, but to a select few.
+As per my understanding, Sringeri Acharya does not give upadehsas to all, but to a select few.
 He does not give diksha to all.
 He will not share his opinion with anyone, but may give casual instruction just to satisfy the questioner.
 Only to sincere seeker will he give upadesha which if followed will change his life and one will surely progress on spiritual path.
-Like Ramana Maharshi, he too at times remains aloof from matha activities, like Sri Chandrashekara Bharathi Swami ji, the guru of Sri Abhinav Vidyatirhta Swami ji.​
+Like Ramana Maharshi, he too at times remains aloof from matha activities, like Sri Chandrashekara Bharathi Swami ji, the guru of Sri Abhinav Vidyatirhta Swami ji.

-​Regarding degradation of Brahmins, my friend too is worried and he is also sad that western Hindus actively defend attacks on dharma but not much is done by traditionalists.
+Regarding degradation of Brahmins, my friend too is worried and he is also sad that western Hindus actively defend attacks on dharma but not much is done by traditionalists.